 Google penalties are severe and applied with ruthless precision.

-A reputable and experienced NZ SEO Consultant’s services will help explain how refining your website content to accurately target appropriate keywords on every page improves rankings.
-He or she will retain a record of old Titles & Descriptions and write new ones that target a primary keyword phrase for the page… Every possible image will have accurate Alt tags written.
+Reputable and experienced NZ SEO Consultancy services will help explain how refining your website content to accurately target appropriate keywords on every page improves rankings.
+He or she will retain a record of old Titles and Descriptions and write new ones that target a primary keyword phrase for the page… Every possible image will have accurate Alt tags written.
 Poorly named pages will be renamed and 301 Redirection put in place.
-Internal linking structure will be addressed.
-Keyword-rich anchor text links between important pages will be inserted into content… Load speed and security will be considered and addressed…
+The internal linking structure will be addressed.
+Keyword-rich anchor text links between important pages will be inserted into the content… Load speed and security hardening will be considered and addressed…

 Carefully evaluating SEO proposals requires more than picking an option based on price… A comprehensive proposal should NOT be a computer-generated superficial review.
 It should;

-- Be a thorough website SEO site audit that examines all aspects of how your website functions
+- Be a thorough website SEO audit that examines all aspects of how your website functions

 - Explain where the issues lie